 Given the multiple overlapping crises that many countries are facing, aid practitioners need to be prepared to adapt their market and livelihoods programming to move beyond standard models.

-Over the past five years, the USAID Bureau for Humanitarian Assistance (BHA)-funded SCALE award has developed and adapted a suite of learning materials, technical tools, capacity strengthening resources, and research studies to help implementing partners to apply familiar concepts to new contexts and populations.
-These resources, featured below, can support markets and livelihoods programming around youth, employment, emergencies, and access to finance.
+In coordination with partners (such as the Markets in Crisis community of practice) the USAID Bureau for Humanitarian Assistance-funded PRO-WASH & SCALE Award has developed, adapted and/or applied a suite of learning materials, technical tools, capacity strengthening resources, and research studies to help implementing partners to apply familiar concepts to new contexts and populations.
+These resources, featured below, can support markets and livelihoods programming around youth, employment, emergencies, access to finance, and market-based sanitation.
+This page is updated on a regular basis by the PRO-WASH & SCALE Award.

-If you or your organization are interested in learning more about the Markets and Livelihoods resources on this page, please contact SCALE (firstname.lastname@example.org).
+If you are interested in learning more about the markets and livelihoods resources on this page, please contact PRO-WASH & SCALE at (firstname.lastname@example.org).
+For Markets in Crises specific resources visit this page.

 - Market Systems Approaches